 The Katabatic Gear Chisos Quilt comes with 900 cuin down, a water repellent pertex quantum shell, YKK zippers and weights around 14.6 oz.
 It’s a high quality quilt which can be used during the summer months or as an additional layer during colder months.
 I also liked the customer service offered by Katabatic.

-Those straps are going below the sleeping pad.
+There is a button that you can use to close the quilt behind your neck.
+Then there are also straps that are going below the sleeping pad.
 It keeps the quilt on its place and helps to ‘seal’ the sides against cold air coming into the quilt.

 That’s all included with the quilt.